HOA Demand Letters: What They Mean and How to Handle Them

 What Triggers a Demand Letter

-An HOA demand letter — sometimes called a collection letter, demand statement, or notice of delinquency — is formal notice from the association that a homeowner owes money.
-It typically arrives after the homeowner has missed one or more assessment payments and the association has decided to escalate beyond friendly reminders.
+An HOA demand letter (sometimes called a collection letter, demand statement, or notice of delinquency) is formal notice from the association that a homeowner owes money.
+It shows up after the homeowner has missed one or more assessment payments and the board has decided friendly reminders aren't cutting it.

 - 1.Missed payment.
 The homeowner doesn't pay their regular assessment by the due date.

 - 2.Late notice.
 The management company sends a reminder, usually 15-30 days after the due date.
-A late fee is applied — commonly $25-$50 per month.
+A late fee gets tacked on, commonly $25-$50 per month.

 - 3.Second notice.
-If payment still isn't received, a more formal notice goes out, often at the 60-day mark.
+If payment still isn't received, a more formal notice goes out, often around the 60-day mark.

 - 4.Demand letter.
-If the account remains delinquent at 90+ days, the association (or its attorney) sends a formal demand letter.
-This is the "we're serious" step.
+If the account is still delinquent at 90+ days, the association (or its attorney) sends a formal demand letter.
+This is the "we're not asking anymore" step.

 - 5.Lien and/or legal action.
 If the demand letter doesn't produce payment, the association may record a lien against the property and potentially pursue foreclosure.